GTFreeFlyer/DCS_WWII_Carrier_Recovery/README.md

 TYPE: ONCE, NAME: Load MIST
 CONDITIONS: TIME MORE, 1 second
 ACTION 1: DO SCRIPT FILE - Navigate to where you saved mist.lua and select it.

 5. Create the 2nd trigger:
 TYPE: ONCE, NAME: Load WWII Carrier Recovery Script
 CONDITIONS: TIME MORE, 5 seconds  (we want to wait a few seconds to make sure all the units have populated in the mission)
 ACTIONS: DO SCRIPT FILE - Navigate to the extracted DCSWWIICarrierRecovery folder and select 'GTFreeFlyers WWII Recovery v1.0.lua' (or whatever the latest version number is).
 You do not need to open or edit the .lua file.
 Just load it into the mission.

+6. Create the 3rd trigger:
+TYPE: ONCE, NAME: Load LSO Images
+CONDITIONS: FLAG EQUALS, Flag: 999, Value: 999 (we are creating a flag that will never execute, but this is what is required to load the images into the .miz)
+ACTIONS: PICTURE TO ALL - Navigate to the extracted DCSWWIICarrierRecovery folder and select one of the .png files from LSO images folder.
+Create another action and select another .png from that folder.
+Repeat until all .png files are loaded (approx. 30 images, 30 actions).

-6. Create the 3rd trigger (optional, and recommended, if you want the sound effects):
+7. Create the 4th trigger (optional, and recommended, if you want the sound effects):
 TYPE: ONCE, NAME: Load Sounds
 CONDITIONS: FLAG EQUALS, Flag: 999, Value: 999 (we are creating a flag that will never execute, but this is what is required to load the sounds into the .miz)
 ACTIONS: SOUND TO ALL - Navigate to the extracted DCSWWIICarrierRecovery folder and select one of the .ogg files from soundEffects folder.
 Create another action and select another .ogg from that folder.
 Repeat until all .ogg files are loaded.